biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 The ```backup= ../new_weights``` is basically to store the checkpoints of the weights generated on further traing.
 At this stage the new_weights directory should be empty. **(even if you have darknet prebuilt then set the backup path to ../new_weights)**

 ## Configuring pretrained weights

 Put the pretrained yolo weights inside ```weights``` directory.

-## Setting up the labels

-Put the class labels (obj.names file used to train YOLO in Darknet) of your model in ```labels``` directory.

-_In the labels directory there is already coco.names which contains the class labels of coco dataset_

 ## Gathering images for the new Dataset
 The particular use case suggests that we create a custom dataset.
 This can be done by either mass dowloading images from internet or by slicing frames from video files.